anthony-delarosa-org/aws-eks/README.md

 $ terraform plan\
 $ terraform apply\

-If you still get Helm Auth Errors, run the following command to connect to the EKS Farget Cluster via kubectl.
+If you still get Helm Auth Errors, run the following command to connect to the EKS Farget Cluster via kubectl and then try to run _terraform apply_ again.
 $ aws eks update-kubeconfig --name eks-demo --region us-west-2 --profile <YOUR_PROFILE_NAME>

 Check if Nodes are up